Fernando0107/CPU/README.md

 Now, with python installed, follow the following instructions...

-In your terminal, type and run this lines:
+In your terminal, type and run this line:

 ```
-pip install time
-pip install sys
 pip install random
 ```

-This libraries will be required for our code to run properly.
+This librarie will be required for our code to run properly.

 ### Docker